fbeline/fbeline.github.io/_posts/2019-01-22-spellchecker.md

 - Jaro distance
 - Jaro-Winkler distance

 For this project, we will use the Levenshtein distance, that is probably one of the most famous and straightforward algorithms in this category.
 The Levenshtein distance is the minimum number of single-character edits (i.e., insertions, deletions or substitutions) required to change one word into the other.
-So, in the previous example to transform `cat` in `rat` we only need to substitute the first character from `c` to `r`, and that is why the distance is 1.
+In the previous example, to transform `cat` in `rat` we only need to substitute the first character from `c` to `r`, and that is why the distance is 1.

 ## Searching for near-matches Strings

 Now that we can metrify how distant one string is from another, we need a way to go over our dictionary and suggest possible corrections.

-The problem is that brute forcing a dictionary with a million of words to find near-matches can take some time, just imagine if we had to calculate the distance between two different words a million times and then filter the ones that has the distance below or equal N.
+The problem is that brute forcing a dictionary with a million of words to find near-matches can take some time, just imagine if we had to calculate the word distance against the entire dictionary and then filter the ones that have the distance below or equal to N.

-So to escape from a linear complexity, we should keep our dictionary in the smartest form as possible.
+So to escape from a linear complexity, we should maintain our dictionary in the smartest structure as possible.
 To solve that we have some options:

-- BK-tree
+- BK-Tree
 - Norving
 - LinSpell
 - SymSpell

-We are going to use the BK-tree, as it is efficient enough for our purpose.
+We are going to use the BK-Tree, as it is efficient enough for our purpose.
 BK-Trees or Burkhard-Keller Trees is a tree-based data structure commonly used for quickly finding near-matches to a string.
-As many articles already cover this topic, I will recommend one and left here my implementation.
+As many articles already cover this topic, I will recommend [one](https://signal-to-noise.xyz/post/bk-tree/) and left here my implementation.

 ```haskell
 module BkTree